 Do you know if you have a healthy insulin balance?
 Do you know if you have insulin resistance?
 If you don’t know, it’s time to find out.

 Under normal conditions, your hormone insulin rises briefly after eating.
-It stimulates your liver and muscle cells to take up sugar from your blood stream and convert it to energy.
+It stimulates your liver and muscle cells to take up sugar from your blood and convert it to energy.
 This causes your blood sugar to fall, and then your insulin to fall.
 When you are ‘insulin-sensitive’, both your sugar and insulin are low on a fasting blood test.

 Insulin resistance is common and affects at least one in four adults.
 It is also called pre-diabetes or metabolic syndrome.